This page explains our review processes for ngā kōhanga reo.

 - the Guidelines for Kōhanga Whānau Management Assurance Statement and Self Audit Checklists (KWAS).

 Our review coordinator phones kōhanga reo whānau.
-Together, we discuss the review process, and:
+Together, we discuss and co-construct the review process, to:

 - discuss who will be the kaupapa kaimahi or alternative representative.